A Wander Guide: Paris

 where to eat lunch

-Burger Joint // Boyfriend has decided that we have to find a good burger place in every city we go to, & Burger Joint was that place in Paris.
-The burger was perfectly medium-rare, it had pickles & cheese, & the bun was fab.
-It was close to our apartment, so we opted for a takeaway to have that perfect speedy burger experience.
-Next time we hope to hit up Le Camion Qui Fume, which is supposed to be even better.
+Burger Joint // Boyfriend has decided that we must find a great burger place in every city we visit, and, I’m pleased to report, this was that place in Paris!
+The patty was cooked perfectly medium-rare, there were pickles and American cheese, and the bun was delightfully squishy.
+Next time we hope to hit Le Camion Qui Fume, which is apparently even better!
 Address: 22 Rue Rambuteau, 75003 Paris

 where to eat dinner